00-Evan/00-Evan.github.io/_posts/2021/2021-10-15-shattered-pixel-dungeon-is-coming-to-steam.md

 <div markdown="1" style="display: inline-block; width: 100%">
 <p style="margin: 0px"><a href="https://store.steampowered.com/app/1769170/Shattered_Pixel_Dungeon/"><img src="/assets/images/2021/2021-10-15/steam-small.png" alt="" class="align-right rounded-large"></a></p>

-While the game won't release for another few months, it already had a [page on Steam](https://store.steampowered.com/app/1769170/Shattered_Pixel_Dungeon/)!
+While the game won't release for another few months, it already has a [page on Steam](https://store.steampowered.com/app/1769170/Shattered_Pixel_Dungeon/)!
 If you have any interest in the Steam version of the game at all, please considering adding it to your Steam wishlist.
-Just like on the App Store, the game will be paid on Steam, costing $10 US when it goes up for sale.
+The game will be paid on Steam just like on the App Store, costing $10 US when it releases.

 Just like with iOS, I want to give PC users a first-class experience.
 This requires some more direct changes than iOS though, as user-interaction is fundamentally different on PCs.
 I want the game to play just as well on big desktop screens as it does on tiny phone ones, and that means I can't just scale up the game's current mobile UI.
 Because of this, I have a bunch of plans for improvements to make before release.
 I hope to get most of all of them done in time for a release in early 2022.
 </div>